 13. Ukraine's 2014 election results were hacked, but officials removed a virus and believe they had correct totals.
 South Africa's 1994 election was hacked, and officials hand-compiled the counts, as noted at right.

 14. A 2007 study for the Ohio Secretary of State reported on election software from ES&S, Premier and Hart.
 Besides specific problems it found, it noted that all "election systems rely heavily on third party software that implement interfaces to the operating systems, local databases, and devices such as optical scanners... the construction and features of this software is unknown, and may contain undisclosed vulnerabilities such trojan horses or other malware."

 C. BEST-DEFENDED INDUSTRIES

-This list shows that election machines will never be hack-proof, since even the best-defended industries get hacked.
-Hacks (and bugs) can be reduced but not prevented.
-The only protection is to detect errors and recover, which means independently checking the counts.
+This list shows that companies' computers will never be bug-proof or hack-proof, since problems happen at even the best-defended industries.
+Hacks and bugs can be reduced but not prevented.
+The only protection is to detect errors and recover, which means independently checking election tallies.

 D. FUTURE HACKS